Tuesday's Scottish Gossip

-Scottish Gossip: Tierney, Celtic, McAtee, Rangers, Katic, Christie, Dundee Annand
+Scottish Gossip: Celtic, Lagerbielke, McAtee, Rangers, Raskin, Cifuentes, Aberdeen, Hearts, Christie, Moyes

 Last updated on .From the section Scottish